 From privateers to pirates, war-time raiders became outright thieves.
 Why did sailors become pirates and where did they come from?
 Did you know that there were female pirates too?
 This program illustrates tactics, lifestyles and the consequences for pirates who were caught, arrrh!
 Students will explore what “pirate” means in a larger context as they are swayed to the pirate life with hat making, and a treasure hunt.

 *Please note: In an effort to reduce waste we no longer provide balloon swords with this program.

 EARLY WEST COAST EXPLORATION: CAPTAINS COOK AND VANCOUVER: 4 & 6 SOCIAL STUDIES - AGES 9-12

-Presented in the character of Captain Cook in the age of discovery, students will explore the questions: What was the motivation for exploration and discovery of the Northwest Coast?
+Presented as an explorer in the age of discovery, students will explore the questions: What was the motivation for exploration and discovery of the Northwest Coast?
 How did interactions between First Nations and the explorers impact and shape the development and history of BC and Canada?
 What were key innovations in navigation, technology and seafaring?
-Students will interact with knot tying and artefact exploration activities.
+Students will interact with knot tying and handling object exploration activities.

 IMMIGRATION TO THE WEST COAST OF BC: 5 & 6 SOCIAL STUDIES - AGES 9-12

 NAVIGATION: FINDING COASTAL BC: 7 & 8 CROSS CURRICULUM: SOCIAL STUDIES, & APPLIED DESIGN, SKILLS & TECHNOLOGY - AGES 12 +

 THE HUDSON’S BAY COMPANY AND THE FUR TRADE: 4 & 9 SOCIAL STUDIES - AGES 12 +